matthew-paul-2006/matthew-paul-2006/README.md

 <img src="portrait.jpg" alt="drawing" width="200"/>

 **Background**
-Matt studied his BSc Genetics at Univeristy of Manchester which included a year working as a predoctoral fellow at Thomas Jefferson University.
-Matt worked on his PhD in Biology at New York University with a focus on epigenetics and genome organization.
+I studied my BSc Genetics at University of Manchester which included a year working as a predoctoral fellow at Thomas Jefferson University in Philadelphia.
+Subsequently I completed my PhD in Biology at New York University with a focus on epigenetics and genome organization.

-Upon completion of his PhD in 2019, Matt joined Rockefeller University as part of the Bioinformatics Resource Center.
+Upon completion of my PhD in 2019, I joined Rockefeller University as part of the Bioinformatics Resource Center.

-Matt is particuarly interested in analysis reproducibility, and is the lead developer of the Herper package for utilizing the Conda ecosystem within R.
+I am particuarly interested in analysis reproducibility, and I am the lead developer of the Herper package for utilizing the Conda ecosystem within R.

-**Team Roles**: Matt leads the BRC bioinformatics training program.
+**Team Roles**: I lead the BRC bioinformatics training program.

 <!--
 ## Thomas Carroll